TanStack/table/README.md

 })
 ```

-Or just define them on the component per-instance
+Or just define them as props

 ```javascript
 <ReactTable